Can Tomato Plants Be Propagated? The Ultra Guide

 Creating a Favorable Environment

 To root tomato cuttings successfully, you need to provide them with a warm and moist environment.
-The ideal temperature for rooting tomato cuttings is between 70°F to 75°F. You can use a heat mat to maintain the temperature if you are rooting the cuttings indoors.
-Also, make sure that the cuttings are not exposed to direct sunlight as it can dry them out.
+The ideal temperature for rooting tomato cuttings is between 70°F and 75°F. You can use a heat mat to maintain the temperature if you are rooting the cuttings indoors.
+Also, make sure that the cuttings are not exposed to direct sunlight, as it can dry them out.

 Watering and Feeding – Can Tomato Plants Be Propagated?